OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions-v2.md

 - [Push Packages](https://github.com/marketplace/actions/push-package-to-octopus-deploy)
 - [Wait for/ watch an Execution Task](https://github.com/marketplace/actions/wait-watch-an-execution-task-in-octopus-deploy)

-See each action above for detailed examples of how they can be used.

 ## Getting Started

 Octopus Deploy GitHub Actions can be easily incorporated into your own GitHub Action workflows by including them as steps in your workflow YAML.
 Here is a simple GitHub Action workflow YAML to get you started.